-Hello Friends, we just wanted to share the good news that our Sultans of String album Christmas Caravan landed on the Grammy Ballot today.
+Hello Friends, we just wanted to share that we have two of our songs from our Sultans of String album Christmas Caravan landing on the Grammy Ballot on Sept 25.

 This follows our great trajectory with this album that hit Billboard World Music Charts for three weeks, and was featured in the New York Times Christmas Hits List!